 “It is unfair, for Lübeckers were anti-Nazi before the war”, exclaims our guide.
 I clearly hear the pain in her voice.

-The bombing destroyed the core of the city, and affected nearly 62% of the buildings and it took six years to rebuilt the city.
+The bombing destroyed the core of the city and affected nearly 62% of the buildings and it took six years to rebuild the city.
 Despite the damage, the old city, an island by the river Trave, retains its basic structure; 15th – 16th-century patrician residences, churches, monuments and now listed as world heritage site.

 Marienkirche – View of St Mary Church in the old city